 ADVANCED SCIENCES

-A total of 13 Advanced Sciences credits are required, comprising Advanced Chemistry and Biology Courses, Advanced Chemistry or Biology Lab, and Advanced Chemistry or Biology Electives.
+A minimum of 13 Advanced Sciences credits is required, comprising Advanced Chemistry and Biology Courses, Advanced Chemistry or Biology Lab, and Advanced Chemistry or Biology Electives.

 Grades of D or higher are required.
 No Satisfactory/Unsatisfactory (S/U) grades will be accepted.